latiotech/LAST/README.md

 2. `export OPENAI_API_KEY=<OpenAPI Key>`
 3. Scan only your changed files before merging with `python latio partial /path/to/directory`.
 This uses the GPT-3.5-turbo model so it's cheap and fast.
 4. Scan your full application with `python latio full /path/to/directory`.
 This uses the beta model of gpt-4 so it's extremely expensive.
 Scanning this application once for example took about $1.
 Additionally, you may need to split your app into smaller directories, because the model has a 128,000 token limit
+5. You can specify `--model` with the [model name from open ai](https://platform.openai.com/docs/models) to experiment

 # How to Run in Pipeline